Digital-Tech-KKHS/game-design-grace-s-team/documents/Testing-and-trialing/Tests & Trials_4/Trial Number 4.md

 Involved in the trial
 >- Gabby Smythe
 >- Sylvie McDonald
->- Charley kate
->- josiah beale
->- jasper sharp

 ## Trial goal:
->The goal for this trial was to determine wether or not I would do my game in isometric or
+>The goal for this trail was to determine whether

 ## Describe the trail
 > We loaded the main menu of our app and asked our 3 candidates to navigate to the game.
 After this we asked each candidate what they though each button did and if they liked the colour scheme.